05 July 2024

 While there was little in the way of surprises on business tax more broadly, this was in part because Labour had already set out a mini business-tax manifesto of sorts earlier in the year, indicating the future UK business tax landscape if they were to form the next Government.
 The main themes were providing businesses with certainty and stability to encourage investment in the UK and wider economic growth.
 This was reflected in Labour’s manifesto which focused on “wealth creation” as a top priority.
 Announcements in addition to their pledge on the headline corporation tax rate included maintaining full expensing for capital expenditure, the Annual Investment Allowance for small businesses, and publishing a business tax roadmap.

-It’s also worth noting that both the Conservative and Labour manifestos pledge to reduce the burden on business rates for bricks and mortar businesses.
-The Conservative manifesto pledges to do so by increasing the multiplier on distribution warehouses that support online shopping over time.
-Labour’s manifesto has less detail on how this would be achieved beyond levelling “the playing field between the high street and online giants, better incentivise investment, tackle empty properties and support entrepreneurship”.
-They are, however, clear this would be a revenue-neutral measure and thus a policy area that will be of interest to both bricks and mortar and online businesses if Labour were to form the next Government.
+It’s also worth noting that the Labour manifesto pledged to reduce the burden on business rates for brick-and-mortar businesses.
+Labour’s manifesto didn’t go into detail on how this would be achieved in practice beyond levelling “the playing field between the high street and online giants, better incentivise investment, tackle empty properties and support entrepreneurship”.
+They are, however, clear this would be a revenue-neutral measure and thus a policy area that will be of interest to both brick-and-mortar and online businesses.

-• Labour’s pledge to raise a further £1.2 billion through an extension of the current windfall tax on oil and gas companies
+Labour also pledged to raise a further £1.2 billion through an extension of the current windfall tax on oil and gas companies.

-The Conservatives, Labour and Liberal Democrats have all committed in their manifestos to implementing a Carbon Border Adjustment Mechanism (CBAM) on imports into the UK of certain carbon-intensive goods.
+Labour committed in their manifesto to implementing a Carbon Border Adjustment Mechanism (CBAM) on imports into the UK of certain carbon-intensive goods.
 The CBAM is based on the emissions intensity of goods, less the carbon price already paid.
-As such the imports from countries with a lower or no carbon price will be most affected (the current Government consultation on the policy design closed last week).
+As such the imports from countries with a lower or no carbon price will be most affected (the previous Government consultation on the policy design closed before the election).

-Both the Conservative and Labour manifestos have pledged there will be no increase in the rate of VAT.
+The Labour manifesto pledged there will be no increase in the rate of VAT.
 Labour has retained one of its core policies to end the VAT (and business rates) exemption for private schools.
 Identified as one of their three main tax policies to fund their first steps in Government, this change is expected to be announced at their first fiscal event.

 Read more: Changing private schools' VAT status: What would it actually mean?